Viktoriia-Kuksa/VSCodeProjects/README.md

 **Expanding Cards:** Interactive cards that expand or reveal additional content when clicked.
 These cards can be used to display additional information, images, or options without cluttering the main page layout.

+**FAQ Collapse:** FAQ Collapse is an effective UI component for organizing and presenting FAQs, providing a streamlined and user-friendly experience for website visitors and application users.

 **Progress Steps:** A set of progress steps designed to guide users through a multi-step process, such as signing up, completing a form, or making a purchase.
 These steps provide clear navigation and help users track their progress.

 **Rotating Navigation Animation:** An eye-catching navigation animation that adds a dynamic element to your website's navigation menu.